Space Megaforce: Reception

-In episode 3 of season 1, British television show Bad Influence! reviewed Super Aleste and scored it 10 out of 10 stars.
+According to Famitsu, Space Megaforce sold 2,463 copies in its first week on the market and 6,618 copies during its lifetime in Japan.
+The Japanese publication Micom BASIC Magazine ranked the game fourteenth in popularity in its July 1992 issue, and it received a 21.45/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 106 spot.
+It also received generally favorable reviews from critics.

-In 1997, Electronic Gaming Monthly ranked it the 46th best console video game of all time, citing its ingenuous power-ups and usage of the Super NES's 'mode 7' graphical features to present differing level styles.
+In 1997, Electronic Gaming Monthly ranked it the 46th best console video game of all time, citing its ingenuous power-ups and usage of the Super NES's mode 7 graphical features to present differing level styles.

-Adaptation
+Legacy

 A manga based on the game and written by Kubo Muneo, was published by 'Monthly ASCII Comic' and released on February 22, 1993 in Japan.